 That said, in the case of spousal abuse, we must also consider that our bodies and minds are the temple of God.
 One should not remain in an abusive home if they can help it.
-Physical, mental or emotional mistreatment in any marriage is UNACCEPTABLE to God.
-If one is truly converted to God and His way of life, they will become God's temple.
+Physical, mental or emotional mistreatment in any marriage is UNACCEPTABLE to our Father.
+If one is truly converted to him and His way of life, they will become his temple.
 He will live in them and walk among them in Spirit, be their God, and they will be His people.

 The New Covenant, discussed in several different places in the Bible, is the agreement God offers man so that he can live forever.
-God looks at the temple of our hearts and minds and welcomes those who by their conscience have been keeping themselves separate (as much as possible) from sin and Satan the devil (the ruler and deceiver of this present evil world - Revelation 12:9).
-This separation includes honoring out spouse as God wants us to do.
+He looks at the temple of our hearts and minds and welcomes those who by their conscience have been keeping themselves separate (as much as possible) from sin and Satan the devil (the ruler and deceiver of this present evil world - Revelation 12:9).
+This separation includes honoring out spouse as our heavenly Father wants us to do.

 Our Father commands us to be holy, pure, and not to defile ourselves with sin (2Corinthians 6:17, 1Corinthians 3:16 - 17).
 When a person is converted they are willing to keep a commitment to him and walk in His ways (Psalm 119:165, Proverbs 6:23).
 True Christians must put him first in their life (Deuteronomy 30:15 - 16).